Bike Ride the Emerald to Cockatoo and Gembrook Trail:

 Bike ride or walk along this great trail, ideal for families.
 A dog and pram friendly walk from Emerald Village to Cockatoo, with an option to continue another 6.5 km on the newly opened (2018) section of the multi-use trail to Gembrook.

-Leaving from Emerald or Cockatoo, the trail follows the Puffing Billy Railway line for some of the way, passing through Emerald Park Lake.
-An undulating walk or ride through Wright’s Forest, crossing a few roads along the way and passing by one of Puffing Billy’s wooden trestle bridges.
+Leaving from Emerald, Cockatoo or Gembrook, the trail follows the Puffing Billy Railway line for some of the way, passing through Emerald Lake Park and Wright’s Forest, crossing a few roads along the way and passing by one of Puffing Billy’s wooden trestle bridges.

-- Parking is available in Emerald along Kilvington Drive, Emerald Park Lake (fees apply) or in Cockatoo
+- Parking is available in Emerald along Kilvington Drive, Emerald Park Lake (fees apply) in Cockatoo or Gembrook.

-- Cafes in Emerald, Emerald Park Lake & Cockatoo
+- Cafes and restaurants in Emerald, Emerald Lake Park, Cockatoo and Gembrook.

-- Public toilets in Emerald, Emerald Park Lake and Cockatoo
+- Public toilets in Emerald, Emerald Lake Park, Cockatoo and Gembrook,

-- Walkers can also use Puffing Billy as an Option, the station in Gembrook is ideal or the station in Cockatoo can be used, it is not attended, but the train does stop and passengers may board.
-Check timetables and costs via the Puffing Billy website
+- Walkers can also use Puffing Billy as an Option, the station in Gembrook is ideal or the station in Cockatoo can be used, it is not attended, but the train does stop and passengers may board at Cockatoo.
+Check timetables and costs for Puffing Billy.

 Emerald to Cockatoo